Making tax digital

 Major changes are being made to the way in which all taxpayers interact with HM Revenue & Customs (HMRC).
 This is known as "making tax digital" and work has already started with some changes implemented in April 2016, and further changes planned through to completion in 2020.

-Businesses with accounting periods that start after 6 April 2018 and which have turnover above the VAT threshold, which is currently £85,000, will begin mandatory Making Tax Digital reporting in 2018/19.
-Below is a timeline to show when Making Tax Digital will have an impact on you:
+This means that businesses with accounting periods that start after 6 April 2019 and which have turnover above the VAT threshold, which is currently £85,000, will begin mandatory Making Tax Digital reporting in 2019/20.
+Smaller businesses will now be reporting from 2020.

 These changes will impact on every individual and business, regardless of size.

 We have prepared some frequently asked questions for your information (FAQs), which can be downloaded here.